Lewy Body Dementia Specialists London

 There is no cure for Lewy body dementia, nor is there any treatment that can slow the progression of the condition; however, there are a number of treatments and therapies that can be used to successfully control symptoms.
 They include:

-Medication to reduce the frequency of hallucinations, feelings of drowsiness, and disturbed sleep, such as memantine, donepezil, and galantamine
+Medication to reduce the frequency of hallucinations, feelings of drowsiness, and disturbed sleep.

 Physical therapies to mitigate symptoms affecting, movement, speech, and day-to-day living, including occupational and physiotherapy